yasser-elbarbary/Skin-Cancer-Detection/README.md

 https://s3-us-west-1.amazonaws.com/udacity-dlnfd/datasets/skin-cancer/test.zip

-download these folders and then specify their directories in the code.
+download these folders and then specify their directories in the code wher you will be instructed.